True Natural Bodybuilding

 Example

-Each of your meals contains about 13 grams of protein from non-fat meat, non-fat poultry, non-fat fish, egg whites, or non-fat milk products.
+Each of your meals contains about 21 grams of protein from non-fat meat, non-fat poultry, non-fat fish, egg whites, or non-fat milk products.
 The carbohydrates should come from the lactose in the milk products, fructose in fresh fruits, and complex carbs in raw vegetables and small quantities of dark bread, brown rice, cereals, pasta, or potatoes.
-You keep your fat, oil, sugar/HFCS, and alcohol intake as low as possible.
+You keep sugar, HFCS and alcohol intake to a minimum and limit your fat and oil consumption.
 Between the meals you don't eat anything, and only drink zero-calorie drinks such as water and sugar-free tea.
 After a month, you may decide to lower your daily caloric intake by another 10% (220 calories) down to 1520 calories per day.
-Once you reach your target weight, you very slowly (over several months) increase you daily calorie intake back up to your new daily caloric need, which might be around 2000 calories.
+Once you reach your target weight, you very slowly (over several months) increase you daily calorie intake back up to your new daily caloric need, which might be around 2100 calories.

 Diet plan